bourbest/sapin/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/abca65344775ccc8b3bf/maintainability)](https://codeclimate.com/github/bourbest/sapin/maintainability)

 # sapin
-A library that allows to create an object validation function using a declarative style.
-The function will store each error encountered in the resulting object at the same path as the property that had the error.
+Sapin is a library that allows to easily create a _Validator object_ using a declarative style.
+The _validate_ function can then be used to validate an object against the validator.
+The function will store each error encountered in a new object at the same path as the property that had the error.
 While it can be used to easily validate forms connected with [redux-form](https://redux-form.com), it can validate any structure.

 ## Features
-* Provides functions for most basic field validations (no date validations, see why)
+* Provides functions for most basic field validations (no date validations, use your own formats and libs)
 * Supports the validation of attributes that are arrays of values, array of objects, map of objects, map of values
 * Validations on an object property can be applied to its members, on the whole object or on both
 * Allows to easily add your own custom validator functions